asoltesz/solakube/docs/disaster-recovery.md

 SolaKube aims to automate the configuration of pgBackest when new Postgres database clusters are created via PGO by configuring the appropriate S3 access parameters.

 See the details in the [CrunchyData Postgres Operator](postgres-crunchy.md) page.

+# Recovering from complete cluster loss

+In case Velero/S3 application and infrastructure backups were properly enabled/deployed and PGO/S3 Postgres database backups were also enabled, the cluster can be recovered from a complete, catastrophic failure (e.g.: all nodes lost, cluster completely destroyed).

+Main recovery steps:
+- Recreate a "bare" cluster (SK_BUILD_BARE_CLUSTER="Y")
+- Install Hetzner components
+- Install Velero
+- Restore the "Infra" (Infrastructure) backup with Velero
+- Restore the PGO-managed postgres database clusters (see docs for S3 recovery in postgres-pgo.md)
+- Restore each application backups with Velero

+TBW: More details

+# Migrating the cluster

+Similarly to the complete cluster loss, the backups can be used to clone a cluster or migrate it to a new place.